posted under Hire a Professional Copywriter

 Americans can detect lies.
 Information regarding the benefits of your product is expected.
 But don’t lie, exaggerate, withhold information, or mislead.
 You’ll be expected to deliver whatever you promise.
 And if you want repeat business and referrals from loyal customers, you’ll want to meet and, if possible, surpass their expectations.

-A longer version of testimonials can be a detailed case study.
+A longer version of testimonials can become a detailed case study.
 Define the customer’s problem and then reveal how your product or service solved it.
 Add a few quotes from the customer and photos, if possible.
 Having third party endorsements will enhance the believability of your statements.

 Whether rich or poor, Americans want value.
 And they do their homework to make sure they get it.